+In real property law, the course by which private land is taken for public use.

+Conditional sale:

-Condemnation In real property law, the course by which private land is taken for public use.
-Conditional sale A sale wherein the seller reserves the title to the goods, though the reserves the title to the goods, though the possession is delivered to the buyer, until the purchase r is delivered to the buyer, until the purchase price is paid in full.
+A sale wherein the seller reserves the title to the goods, though the possession is delivered to the buyer, until the purchase price is paid in full.